Brave Hearts Against Bullying

 At Adventist Schoolhouse, we provide:

-• Gradual Settling-In Programs to ease transitions
+• Parent Accompanied Program to ease transitions

 • Engaging Activities that keep children happily occupied